-Postman stores all requests you send in the “History” view in left sidebar.
+Postman stores all requests you send in the “History” view in the left sidebar.
+You can also choose to save the responses you get when you send your requests.
 You can use history to experiment with variations of requests quickly without wasting time building a request from scratch.
 You can also load a previous request by clicking on the request name.

 Click on a request in this tab to load the exact request configuration in the builder.
 You can use the up and down arrow keys on your keyboard to navigate through the requests.
 Postman will load the request in a preview state.
 Pressing Enter will ensure that the request is not replaced by another one.

 The requests are ordered by time, with the most recent requests displayed at the top.
 If your request history becomes large, filter requests in the sidebar using the search input field.
 Postman matches the request URL in your history with the search term.

 Hold down the CMD key (or CTRL on Windows), and click on each request that you want to select.
 You can initiate actions like saving, sharing, documenting, mocking, monitoring, or deleting on these requests through actions at the top of the list.